Topological insulators and K-theory: KQ-theory

 \subsection{Quaternionic K-theory}

-\begin{defn} For a compact Real space $(X, \tau)$, the Quaternionic K-group $KQ(X, \tau)$ is defined to be the Grothendieck group of finite rank Quaternionic vector bundles $(E, \chi)$ over $X$. \end{defn}
+\begin{defn} For a compact Real space $(X, \tau)$, the Quaternionic K-group $KQ(X, \tau)$ is defined to be the Grothendieck group of finite rank Quaternionic vector bundles $(E, \chi)$ over $(X, \tau)$. \end{defn}

-From the previous subsection, we know that the Hilbert bundle of a topological insulator is a finite rank Quaternionic vector bundle over the momentum space, which describes the band structure under the time reversal symmetry.
+From the previous subsection, we know that the Hilbert bundle of a topological insulator is a finite rank Quaternionic vector bundle over the momentum space, which describes the band structure in the presence of the time reversal symmetry.
 Note that the Quaternionic K-group $KQ(X, \tau)$ classifies stable isomorphism classes of Quaternionic vector bundles over $X$.
-On a trivial bundle over $X$, there is a natural Quaternionic structure acting by $\tau$ on the base and conjugation on the fibers, hence using the Whitney sum to add a trivial bundle makes perfect sense in the Quaternionic setting and one can take the stable isomorphism classes of Quaternionic bundles.
+On an even rank trivial bundle $X \times \mathbb{C}^{2k}$, there exists a natural quaternionic structure acting on the fibers \cite{DG15}.
+Hence using the Whitney sum to add a trivial bundle makes perfect sense, and one can take the stable isomorphism classes of Quaternionic vector bundles.
+In fact, adding a trivial bundle does not change the physics of a topological insulator.